netsym/primogeni/README.md

 ##### Installing Primogeni on Local Machine (Steps 1 & 2 of Primogeni Experimentation)
 This document includes steps for installing slingshot  on client machines.
-So far, we have successfully tested slingshot on the following machines:
-1. Linux Ubuntu 12.04 32-bit
+So far, we have successfully tested slingshot on Linux Ubuntu 12.04 32-bit
 2. Mac OS 10.9 (maverick)